Tackling problem gambling and debt

 If you’re gambling to make money rather than for fun, it may be time to get help.
 For example, if you see it as an alternative to saving or borrowing an amount you can afford to pay back from a bank, building society or other lender, this is a sign that you may have a problem.

-If you think you might have a problem, some warning signs are if you’re:
+You or someone you know might have a problem, some warning signs are if you or they’re:

-• using your overdraft, other forms of credit or borrowing from family or friends to pay for gambling
+- using an overdraft, other forms of credit or borrowing from family or friends to pay for gambling

-• missing payments to debts or priority bills because you’ve spent the money on gambling
+- missing payments for debts or priority bills or being unable to afford essential items because the money’s been spent on gambling

 If any of these sound familiar, it’s time to get help.